DCGM/discourseer/README.md

   - propagate extraction prompts to have all options
 - add options-aware response parsing
   - add testing suite for that... response json -> rater.ratings
+- add possible response options to CAC init (for better calculation of IRR I guess...)
+  - It would need to have sets of options for different questions though? (see documentation https://github.com/afergadis/irrCAC/blob/f737d4c018707df582e593943d855ecbfd5a88fd/irrCAC/raw.py#L123)